-The 2017 festival hours are:
+The 2017 festival hours were:

-Saturday: 10 a.m. to 10 p.m.
+Saturday: 10 a.m.-10 p.m.

-Sunday: 10 a.m. to 7 p.m.
+Sunday: 10 a.m.-7 p.m.

-Click here for the 2017 lineup.
 Carry festival info wherever you go by downloading the Bohemian Nights mobile app.

 Absolutely!
 There are two main sections specifically for kids:

 Restrooms are located throughout the festival.
-Please consult the festival map for specific locations.
+Please consult the festival map on the Bohemian Nights mobile app for specific locations.

 There are free water stations located across the festival.
-Bring your water bottle and fill up or drink straight from the fountains provided by the City of Fort Collins.
-Just look for the blue and yellow water banners waving above the stations.
+Bring your water bottle and fill up, or drink straight from the fountains provided by the City of Fort Collins.
+Please consult the festival map for specific locations.

 Given that this is an urban street festival, almost all areas at the six stages and throughout the festival are open and accessible to all.
 Stages at Mountain Avenue, Library Park, and Linden Street each have additional ADA-only sections.